SafeExamBrowser/seb-server/docs/institution.rst

 This affects user-accounts, configurations and LMS Setups.
 On deactivation action, the application will search the affected entities and will inform the administrator about the number of the affected entities and asks for confirmation.
 After Confirm the deactivation the institution and all affected entities will be deactivated.
-This means also the user-accounts that has not a institutional role or the SEB Server administration role, will not be able to login anymore.
+This means also the user-accounts that has not an institutional role or the SEB Server administration role, will not be able to log in anymore.